Vyral/base-template/_posts/2025-05-16-tulsa-looks-good-on-sara-anais.md

 ### From Scientific Illustration to Pet Caricatures

-Sara Anais didn't take the most traditional path to becoming one of **Tulsa’s most beloved pet portrait artists**.
+Sara Anais didn’t take the most traditional path to becoming one of **Tulsa’s most beloved pet portrait artists**.
 With a degree in **Biological Premedical Illustration**, she began her career as a junior art director in pharmaceutical advertising.
 But when she lost her job two years ago, she found herself drawn—literally—back into her passion for art.

 It all started during the holiday season when she hand-drew portraits of her family’s pets.
 Those festive gifts quickly turned into a thriving side hustle, and now a full-time creative career centered on **custom pet caricatures**, **event painting**, and **children’s book illustration**.